 Our wines are built around the ethos of Luck, Art and Science (L.A.S.).
-We go into each harvest with the intent of adding as little as possible to our wine.
+We strive to make wine from grapes and nothing else.
 Our main reason for this is believing the wine tastes better if it’s just the grapes from unique little vineyards.
-Sometimes however, (and we have learnt this the hard way) we need to do additions to avoid spoilage bacteria and microbes.
+Sometimes however, we need to do additions to avoid spoilage bacteria and microbes.
 It’s neither sustainable nor economically viable to discard barrels of wine because it was spoilt by something completely preventable.
-Our priorities when making wine are; quality, uniqueness and for the wine to be made with minimal additions, in that order.
-We will always attempt to make minimal additions but not at the sake of quality.
-All of the additions made are within organic guidelines.
+Our priorities when making wine are; quality, uniqueness and minimal additions, that order.
+All of the additions (if needed) made are within organic guidelines.
 We have attempted to explain the reasons for each addition and have created this list to provide transparency to the friends drinking our wine.

 List of Additions

 Yeast: The fermentations we undertake at L.A.S.
 Vino all depend on differing elements of wild or natural fermentation.
 That’s to say, we create environments that are conducive to the growth of naturally occurring microbes, and detrimental to malevolent ones (the ones that cause vinegar, mousiness, barnyard flavors).
 All of our wines start with a natural fermentation.
 Essentially with a natural ferment you get a diverse fermentation with many different yeasts found not only in the vineyard but also in the winery.
 The downside is that natural yeasts that cause the complexity often aren’t strong enough to finish the ferment.
 Studies conducted by (Henske et. al.) have shown that nearly all-native yeasts that cause complexity in ferment die out by the time the alcohol of the ferment reaches about 7%.
-Don’t quote us on this but it’s our understanding that the only yeast that remains is S. Cerevise. after the wine reaches 7% alcohol.
-At this stage in our white wines we normally add more of this yeast to the fermentation to help it finish.
+It’s our understanding that the only yeast that remains is S. Cerevise. after the wine reaches 7% alcohol.
+At this stage in our white wines we normally add more of this yeast to the fermentation to help it finish converting sugar to alcohol.
 The reds are natural ferments and we don't add yeast.
-Think of it as having a low tank of fuel and adding a little more to get to the destination.
-We have obtained what we wanted from the natural ferment (complexity and layers on the pallet) but we want the ferment to finish dry.

 Malolactic bacteria (MLB): This lactic acid bacterium converts malic acid (the acid of apples) to lactic acid (the acid of milk).
 It lowers the overall acid in wine and creates the creaminess in whites.
 Nearly all red wines go through MLB and it softens red wines.
 We add MLB, as in the past some of the wines have struggled to finish Malo causing the balance and taste of the overall wine to be effected.